fshowalter/movielog-archive/reviews/it-follows-2014.md

 Jay and Hugh go to the movies[^1], but leave when Hugh catches sight of a woman in a yellow dress.
 Jay doesn't see her, but a shaken Hugh insists they leave.

 Later that night, Jay has sex with Hugh in the backseat of his car.
 It's their first time together.
-Afterwards, Jay lies in the backseat talking to Jay while he fumbles around in the trunk.
+Afterwards, Jay lies in the backseat talking to Hugh while he fumbles around in the trunk.
 He finds what he's looking for and climbs back into the car behind her.
 Hugh cuts Jay off mid-sentence by covering her mouth with a rag.
 Jay struggles, but soon passes out.

 Jay wakes up tied to a wheelchair in a desolate, graffiti-covered parking garage.
 Hugh paces behind her, his eyes darting around.
 "You're not going to believe me," he begins, "but I need to you to remember what I'm saying."